 I. Main Reading Room and S. L. A. Marshall Military History Room Policies:

-The Main Reading Room is open to the public from 8 a.m. to 5 p.m.
+The main Reading Room is open to the public from 8 a.m. to 5 p.m.
 Monday/Tuesday/Thursday/Friday, 8 a.m. to 9 p.m.
-Wednesday, and 10 a.m. to 2 p.m.
+Wednesday, and 9 a.m. to 1 p.m.
 Saturday.
 The department is closed Sundays, on all University of Texas at El Paso-observed holidays, and at other times when the library is closed.
 Reference assistance is available during open hours.
 Limited reference and copying services are available on Saturdays.

 Patrons are permitted to bring only a pencil and a few sheets of note paper into the Special Collections Reading Rooms.
 Bound pads with no loose pages are allowed but are subject to search at exiting.
 All other papers, binders, books, fanny packs, purses, briefcases, coats, etc., must be left in secured lockers.